hscrocha/BodyBandGradle/README.md

 More advanced features and functionality could include:

-- Port to Android and iOS using the JavaFXPorts plugin in Gradle (Gradle build started [here](https://github.com/jfspps/BodyBandGradle))

 - Recording of personal bests

 - Volume training trends (accumulated sum of weight lifted in a given session) plotted graphically.